heathhenley/windows_hotkey_checker/readme.md

 # Windows Hotkey Checker
-## Simple CL tool to check for registered hotkeys on Windows
+## Simple command line tool to check for registered hotkeys on Windows

 This is a simple python script that checks for hotkeys that already regitstered by other programs on Windos and prints them to the console.